 NREV = Rooms Revenue -/- Distribution Cost, Transaction Fee & Travel Agency Commissions

 NREVPAR = Net Room Revenue / Available Rooms

 It is one step before GOPPAR on which you can measure very well the performance of the hotel and your revenue manager.

-Unfortunately PMS systems are not configured to pull this data automatically.
-For now it is a tedious manual task that we are performing in hotels we work with.
-As un industry we have to challenge our system and software providers to enhance their systems and develop them according to our requirements of 2010.
-We would need to be able to add to agency and account profile the % commission.
+Unfortunately, PMS ystems are not configured to pull this data automatically.
+For now, it is a tedious manual task that we are performing in the hotels we work with.
+As an industry, we have to challenge our system and software providers to enhance their systems and develop them according to our requirements of 2010.
+We would need to be able to add to the agency and account profile the % commission.
 To the source codes like GDS we should be able to add transaction fees or % commissions as well.

-I hope to see more hotels working both with GOPPAR and NREVPAR this year.
+I hope to see more hotels working both with GOPPAR and NREVPAR ( or Net RevPar ) this year.
 It will help us to better understand our business, make wiser decisions and in the end achieve higher profit margins.